roundcopy/pulent-2022/src/pages/posts/cultural-tensions-in-academia.md

 Building conflict resolution strategies requires incorporating cultural awareness.
 This can involve acknowledging different conflict styles, considering individual communication preferences, and recognizing cultural norms influencing conflict resolution.

 Providing training in conflict resolution that acknowledges diverse cultural perspectives is beneficial.
-By equipping employees with the tools and skills to handle and resolve conflicts in culturally sensitive ways, startups can foster a positive and productive work environment.
+Starts can foster a positive and productive work environment by equipping employees with the tools and skills to handle and resolve conflicts culturally sensitively.

 Creating a safe and open environment for addressing conflicts related to cultural differences is also crucial.
 Employees should feel comfortable expressing their concerns and opinions without fear of judgment or reprisal.
 By establishing a culture of respect and accountability, startups can effectively address and resolve cultural tensions.